TABLE OF CONTENTS

 PURPOSE

-This article provides best practice ideas and options in solving commonly encountered localization challenges for nonfiction content (documentaries and unscripted).
-It is not a substitute for Audio/Timed Text Style Guides.
+This article provides best practice ideas and options in solving commonly encountered text localization challenges for nonfiction content (documentaries and unscripted).
+It is not a substitute for Timed Text Style Guides.
 Please always refer to the style guides for language/asset specific requirements.
 If you have specific concerns or encounter an instance that requires further attention, please seek advice from your Netflix Representative.

 MUSIC, SONG TREATMENT